qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 current scale.
 There is a scale selector, which allows you to choose among :ref:`predefined and custom scales <predefinedscales>` to assign to the map view.

+On the right side of the scale display you can define a current clockwise magnification level for your map view.
+The level is expressed as a percentage.
+If the :guilabel:`Magnifier` has a level of 100%, then the current map is not magnified.
+A default value for this level is available within :menuselection:`Settings --> Options --> Rendering --> Rendering behaviour`.

-To the right of the scale display you can define a current clockwise rotation for your map view in degrees.
+To the right of the magnifier tool you can define a current clockwise rotation for your map view in degrees.

 On the right side of the status bar, there is a small checkbox which can be used to temporarily prevent layers being rendered to the